Homotopy types of topological stacks of categories: Postscript: homotopy types of topological stacks of categories

 Thus every presentable stack of categories on $(\CGH,\mathcal{O}_{\mathrm{num}})$ has a well-defined homotopy type.
 This corollary should be compared with results of Ebert \cite{Ebert} and Noohi \cite{Noohi_12}.
 The latter, in particular constructs a (weak) homotopy type for topological stacks of \emph{groupoids} on the full site of topological spaces with \emph{all} open covers (and so neither that result nor Corollary~\ref{cor:classifying_space_stack_cats} is a proper generalisation of the other).

-However, Ebert's classifying space/homotopy type functor is defined for topological stacks presented by topological groupoids whose nerve consists entirely of paracompact spaces.
-As the construction here only requires that the space of \emph{objects} is paracompact (and, of course, works for topological categories), we very nearly have a generalisation of Ebert's construction---at least up to homotopy.
+However, Ebert's classifying space/homotopy type functor is defined for topological stacks presented by topological groupoids $X$ where \emph{every} space $NX_n$, $n\geq 0$, in the nerve $NX$ is paracompact Hausdorff.
+As the construction in this paper works for (well-pointed) topological categories, and only requires that the space $X_0=NX_0$ of \emph{objects} is paracompact, we very nearly have a generalisation of Ebert's construction in the well-pointed context---at least up to homotopy.
 This is because Ebert uses fat realisation, which under our assumption of well-pointedness agrees with ordinary geometric realisation up to weak homotopy equivalence.

 Noohi's homotopy type of a ``hoparacompact'' topological stack \cite[\S8.2]{Noohi_12} is closer to the construction here, as this notion amounts to paracompactness of the object space $X_0$ of \emph{some} presenting groupoid $X$, plus an assumption on the properties of the presentation map $X_0 \to \mathcal{X}$ down to the topological stack presented by $X$.
 Note that the topological space used by Noohi to present the homotopy type uses a Milnor-style classifying space construction, rather than the usual geometric realisation (fat or otherwise).